-We have asked colleges to extend deadlines for receiving test scores and to equally consider students for admission who are unable to take the test due to the coronavirus (covid-19).
+The College Board has asked colleges to extend deadlines for receiving test scores and to equally consider students for admission who are unable to take the test due to covid-19.
 We are asking member colleges to provide flexibility to students in three ways:

-- Accepting scores as late as possible in their process, especially by extending score deadlines for early action and early decision to take some pressure off and give students more time to test and send their scores.
+- Accepting scores as late as possible in their process, especially by extending score deadlines for early action and early decision to take some pressure off students and give them more time to test and send their scores.

-- Equally considering students for admission who are unable to take the exam due to covid-19 as those who submitted scores.
+- Equally considering students for admission who are unable to take the test due to covid-19 as those who submitted scores.
 (The College Board will keep colleges up to date on testing availability).

 And it's more important than ever to pay close attention to the context in which all students live and learn as they make admissions decisions.